brainfo/visiumR/README.md

 I don't own the codes.
 They are copied from [this github repo](https://github.com/Aagaardlab/placenta-spatial-transcriptomics) along with [this peer reviewed paper](https://pubmed.ncbi.nlm.nih.gov/32681824/)

-The original authors were invited as the collaborator of this repo.
+The original author was invited as the collaborator of this repo.